thosgood/this-weeks-finds/markdown/251-300/week277.md

 ------------------------------------------------------------------------

-Addenda: For more discussion visit the [*n*-Category Café](http://golem.ph.utexas.edu/category/2009/08/this_weeks_finds_in_mathematic_38.html.html).
+Addenda: For more discussion visit the [$n$-Category Café](http://golem.ph.utexas.edu/category/2009/08/this_weeks_finds_in_mathematic_38.html.html).

 ------------------------------------------------------------------------